 - Participant Discovery Phase (PDP) Before discovering any entity of a remote participant, both participants have to meet between them.
 Participant Discovery Phase provides this step and is responsible for sending periodic information about itself.
 To know how to configure where to send this periodic information, see Initial peers.
+To know how to configure the announcement period and count, see Built-in parameters.
 When both participants are met, is the turn of Endpoints Discovery Phase. - Endpoints Discovery Phase (EDP) This phase is responsible for sending entities information to the remote participant.
 Also, it has to process the entities information of the remote participant and check which entities can match between them.